tinymce/tinymce-docs/ui-components/toolbarbuttons.md

   }
 });
 ```
-> Note: The identifier used to create the basic button is included in the `toolbar` option the TinyMCE configuration.
+> Note: The identifier used to create the basic button is included in the `toolbar` option in the TinyMCE configuration.
 The button is not added to the toolbar without this identifier.

 ## Example